rcarmo/azure-docker-swarm-cluster/README.md

 ## Provisioning Flow

-To avoid using VM extensions and to ensure each fresh deployment runs the latest Docker version, VMs are provisioned using `customData` in their respective ARM templates.
+To avoid using VM extensions (which are nice, but opaque to most people used to using `cloud-init`) and to ensure each fresh deployment runs the latest Docker version, VMs are provisioned using `customData` in their respective ARM templates.

 `cloud-init` files and SSH keys are then packed into the JSON parameters file and submitted as a single provisioning transaction, and upon first boot Ubuntu takes the `cloud-init` file and provisions the machine accordingly.